 If a student-athlete tests positive for any banned substance after entering the Safe Harbor Program or fails to comply with the Safe Harbor Program treatment plan, the student will be removed from the Safe Harbor Program, an initial Safe Harbor positive test will be treated as a Level One Sanction, and a subsequent positive as a Level Two Sanction.
 Notwithstanding anything in this policy, student-athletes in the Safe Harbor Program may be selected for drug testing by NCAA or other organizations and remain subject to all applicable NCAA sanctions and requirements.

 In the event that a student-athlete has a positive drug test:

 Knowledge of Banned Drugs

-Any ASU ICA personnel who have knowledge of a student-athlete’s use at any time of a substance on the list of NCAA banned drugs (see ICA 405D) will promptly report such information to the vice president for University Athletics so that institutional procedures dealing with substance abuse may be implemented.
-Failure to promptly report such information to the vice president for Student Athletics will be subject to disciplinary or corrective action.
+Any SDA personnel who have knowledge of a student-athlete’s use at any time of a substance on the list of NCAA banned drugs (see ICA 405D) will promptly report such information to the vice president for University Athletics so that institutional procedures dealing with substance abuse may be implemented.
+Failure to promptly report such information to the vice president for University Athletics will be subject to disciplinary or corrective action.
 (NCAA Bylaw 10.2)

 Frequency of Drug Testing

 Drug testing may occur throughout the calendar year, including during the summer.
-For testing administered by or on behalf of ASU, ICA Personnel will notify students and head coaches of scheduled drug testing dates and times.
+For testing administered by or on behalf of ASU, SDA personnel will notify student-athletes and head coaches of scheduled drug testing dates and times.

 Random Drug Tests

-Student athletes are subject to random drug testing.
-ICA may also test students based upon “just cause” or reasonable suspicion that drug testing may produce evidence of drug use (see ICA 405C).
+Student-athletes are subject to random drug testing.
+SDA may also test student-athletes based upon “just cause” or reasonable suspicion that drug testing may produce evidence of drug use (see ICA 405C).